madeofpendletonwool/PinePods/README.md

 # Getting Started

-PinePods is a Rust based app that manages podcasts with multi-user support and relies on a central database with client to connect to it.
+PinePods is a Rust based podcast management system that manages podcasts with multi-user support and relies on a central database with clients to connect to it.
+It's browser based and your podcasts and settings follow you from device to device due to everything being stored on the server.
+It works on mobile devices and can also sync with a Nextcloud server so you can use external apps Like Antennapod as well!

+For more information than what's provided in this repo visit the [documentation site](https://www.pinepods.online/)

 ## Features

 Pinepods is a complete podcast management system and allows you to play, download, and keep track of podcasts you (or any of your users) enjoy.
-It allows for searching new podcasts using The Podcast Index and provides a modern looking UI to browse through shows and episodes.
+It allows for searching new podcasts using The Podcast Index or Itunes and provides a modern looking UI to browse through shows and episodes.
 In addition, Pinepods provides simple user managment and can be used by multiple users at once using a browser or app version.
 Everything is saved into a Mysql (alternative database support is on the roadmap) database including user settings, podcasts and episodes.
-It's fully self-hosted, and I provide an option to use a hosted search API or you can also get one from the Podcast Index and use your own.
+It's fully self-hosted, open-sourced, and I provide an option to use a hosted search API or you can also get one from the Podcast Index and use your own.
 There's even many different themes to choose from!
 Everything is fully dockerized and I provide a simple guide found below explaining how to install and run Pinepods on your own system.

 ## Try it out! :zap: